Grace is that mysterious force that is behind manifestation.

 What is, is Grace in motion.
 If you cannot be in acceptance of what is, it is not possible to come into the flow of Grace.
 All your prayers, intentions, affirmations, these would be useless, if you cannot also be in acceptance of what is.

 How to be in acceptance of what is?

 There are some beautiful ways.
 A simple, yet profound way, is to rest attention in the silence of the heart.
 Here, in the openness, the natural contentment, the peace within, you come into the totality of Grace’s flow.

 Oh, another important thing: You cannot bend Grace to your will.
 You can only surrender your will to come into Grace’s flow.

 You can cultivate the art of resting attention in the heart, through the simple, yet profound Peace Practice.
-Join us online for free, each workday, 7am and 10am Eastern time in the USA, for live 15-minute sessions of The Peace Practice.
+Join us online for free on weekdays for live 15-minute sessions of The Peace Practice.